Distributed Energy Resources: A State of the Market Report

 - SPP plans on keeping the DER aggregations limited to single nodal participation.

 - SPP will depend on the DERA’s self-scheduling of power and self-attestation of single participation to run their market clearing processes.

 - Like all other ISOs, SPP will also depend on the distribution utilities and regional authorities to take care of the DER interconnection queues.

-- MISO plans on removing the opt-out provision from their tariff so that the states cannot stop the aggregators from participating in both retail and wholesale markets.
+- MISO plans on removing the opt-out provision from their tariff so that states cannot stop aggregators from participating in both retail and wholesale markets.

-- Full compliance with FERC Order 2222 in 2030 will bring MISO in line with what can be seen in the other ISOs within the next few years: they also will have a minimum offer limit of 100 kW, and do not plan on opening their markets to smaller aggregators.
+- Full compliance with FERC Order 2222 in 2030 will bring MISO in line with the other ISOs within the next few years.
+They also will have a minimum offer limit of 100 kW and don't plan on opening their markets to smaller aggregators.

 - MISO also plans on limiting DEAR to a single point of interconnection in the grid, and like SPP and ISO-NE, they plan to do so in all their markets.

-- This falls in line with MISO’s emphasis on improving communication between the DER aggregators and MISO, and explains why a large part of their work is dedicated to just building infrastructure for data ingestion.
-Without proper output forecasts (which is also really difficult to implement with such a vast number of DEARs potentially in the market), MISO will need to heavily rely on the resource aggregators for accurate data to stop over or under commitment.
+- This falls in line with MISO’s emphasis on improving communication between the DER aggregators and MISO and explains why a large part of their work is dedicated solely to building infrastructure for data ingestion.
+Without proper output forecasts (which is also really difficult to implement with such a vast number of DEARs potentially in the market), MISO will need to heavily rely on the resource aggregators for accurate data to stop over or under-commitment.